-German Army Endless Phonics LP
+German Army Endless Phonics

 Other than echoing the production and musical assemblage of a certain English Industrial band that was around in the ’70s, little is really known about German Army other than its knack for self-produced recordings, built mostly on experimentations with synthetic rhythms, ethereal melodies and heavily modulated vocals – when present.